Skip to main content

 Console.WriteLine(word.Length);

-// Output 5 (Because 'e' and the accent are two separate chars)
+// Prints 5 (Because e and the accent are two separate chars)

 Key Differences Analysis:

-• Syntax: No major difference, but Swift Unicode escapes use \u{...} allowing variable length hex, whereas C# uses \uXXXX or \UXXXXXXXX.
+• Syntax: No major difference, but Swift’s Unicode escape uses \u{...} which can accommodate varying lengths of Hex, while C# uses \uXXXX or \UXXXXXXXX.

-• Performance: C#’s Length is O(1); Swift’s count requires iteration, making it O(n).
-Be mindful of performance when calling count frequently within loops.
+• Performance: C#’s Length is O(1); Swift’s count requires string traversal, making it O(n).
+Care must be taken regarding performance if count is called frequently inside loops.

 Accessing and Modifying Strings